-Mifepristone medical abortion in Albania: Results from a pilot clinical research study
+Mifepristone medical abortion in Albania: Results from a pilot clinical research study (PDF)

 Bracken,Hillary J.; Gliozheni,Orion; Kati,Kreston; Manoku,Nikita; Moisiu,Rubena; Shannon,Caitlin S.; Tare,Vjollca; Tasha,Ilir; Winikoff,Beverly